ProvableHQ/welcome/documentation/leo/03_language.md

     // from `account` into a token record for the specified receiver.
     //
     // This function preserves privacy for the receiver's record, however
-    // it publicly reveals the caller and the specified token amount. async transition transfer_public_to_private(
+    // it publicly reveals the sender and the specified token amount. async transition transfer_public_to_private(
-        public receiver: address,
+        receiver: address,
         public amount: u64
     ) -> (token, Future) {
         // Produce a token record for the token receiver.